Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     **Required**

-    `name:` The Partner (API) Name of the Custom Data Field you want to apply a value to.
+    `name` The Partner (API) Name of the Custom Data Field you want to apply a value to.
 Visit your `Custom Data Management Page <https://www2.invoca.net/customer_data_dictionary/home>`_ to view your available Custom Data Fields.

-    `value:` The value you would like to apply to the associated Custom Data Field for this call.
+    `value` The value you would like to apply to the associated Custom Data Field for this call.

 ------